OpenClimateScience/Core-Competencies/ScienceCore-Competencies.md

 - 3.1: Uses source control management (SCM) or version control to track changes to research software or scripts.
 - 3.2: Make a project's scripts or other computer artifacts publicly available in a way that enables other scientists to identify licensing, track different versions, make contributions, and re-use computational workflows.
-- 3.3: One or more example workflows are provided for any reusable code.
+- 3.3: Any published data and code are assigned versions and given unique digital identifiers, preferably digital object identifiers (DOIs).
-- 3.4: Creates and documents how to install research software and the details of the software environment used, either by using virtual environments, build tools, or containers.
+- 3.4: One or more example workflows are provided for any reusable code.
-- 3.5: Any published data and code are assigned versions and given unique digital identifiers, preferably digital object identifiers (DOIs).
+- 3.5: Documents how to install research software and the details of the software environment used, either by using virtual environments, build tools, or containers.
 - 3.6: Knows how to read API documentation and where to go for help.
 Creates minimal working examples when sharing code that needs to be debugged or improved.
 - 3.7: Uses consistent and legible coding style, probably informed by a language-specific standard or linting program.
 - 3.8: Chooses variable names that are clear and informative.